microsoft/AIforEarth-API-Development/README.md

 docker push your_registry_name.azurecr.io/your_custom_image_name:tag
 ```

-## Run your container in ACI
+## Run your container in Azure Container Instances
-Running your container in Azure Container Instances is easy.
+Running your container in ACI is easy.
 The easiest way is to open the Azure Portal to your ACR, select the repository and tag that corresponds to the image you just pushed, click on it and select "Run Instance."
 This will create a new ACI instance of your image.

 ### Issue requests to your hosted API
 Now that your service is running within ACI, we can issue requests to it.
 1. Open the Azure Portal to your ACI.
-Click on the "Overview" tab and copy the "IP address."
+Click on the "Overview" tab and copy the "IP address".
 2. In your API tool, change localhost:port to the IP that you just copied.
 3. Issue your request.